Nigel Martin-Smith: Take That

-In 1989, Martin-Smith sought to create a British male vocal singing group, a campaign to audition men who could sing and dance, led to auditions in Manchester, where Gary Barlow, Mark Owen, Robbie Williams, Howard Donald and Jason Orange were selected to form the group ‘Kick-It’ who then changed their name to Take That.
+In 1989, Martin-Smith sought to create a British male vocal singing group, a campaign to audition men who could sing and dance, led to auditions in Manchester, where Gary Barlow, Howard Donald, Jason Orange, Mark Owen and Robbie Williams were selected to form the group ‘Kick-It’ who then changed their name to Take That.

 Take That sold 19 million records (9 million albums and 10 million singles) between 1990 and 1996.
 Between the band's first single release in 1991 and their break-up in 1996, the BBC described Take That as "the most successful British band since The Beatles in the UK, beloved of young and old alike".
 Take That's dance-oriented pop tunes and ballads dominated the UK charts in the first half of the 1990s, spawning two of the best selling albums of the decade with Everything Changes in 1993 and their Greatest Hits in 1996.

 In 1995, Williams left the band.
 After his departure, the third Take That album Nobody Else was re-issued in some markets excluding some vocals by Williams, most notably a new recording of "Love Ain't Here Anymore".
 The rest of the band finally split in February 1996.

 In 1995, Gay Times listed Martin-Smith as one of the most influential gay people in music.

 In 2007, Martin-Smith was parodied (along with the members of Take That) in the Channel 4 spoof documentary series Star Stories.

 Robbie Williams

 Robbie Williams left Take That in 1995 under a strict performance and confidentiality agreement.
 In 1997, Martin-Smith sued Williams for unpaid commission in relation to a Take That management contract.
 Williams responded by saying that Martin-Smith had been in breach of his fiduciary duties as the group's manager.
 The court found in Martin-Smith's favour and determined that Williams had indeed violated the terms of the contract.
 Williams appealed against the decision but lost again.

-On Williams' 2006 album Rudebox, Williams originally detailed in the track "The 90s" about how he fantasised about gouging out Martin-Smith's eyes out during his time with Take That.
+On Williams' 2006 album Rudebox, Williams originally detailed in the track "The 90s" about how he fantasised about gouging out Martin-Smith's eyes during his time with Take That.
 The lyrics prompted Martin-Smith to instigate legal action against Williams and EMI prior to the album's release.
 EMI instructed Williams to rewrite the song and remove the offending lyrics.
 However, since promotional copies of the album had already been dispatched to the media and the lyrics had been made public knowledge, Martin-Smith proceeded with his lawsuit against Williams and EMI and won £300,000 in the High Court for defamation of character.
 Williams and EMI were also forced to issue a public apology to Martin-Smith.